dessibelle/md5-collision/README.md

 Takes a super simple executable, splits it in two parts and computes an md5 collision using the first half (using [hashclash](https://github.com/cr-marcstevens/hashclash)).
 Then identifies a difference between the two prefix files, and uses that to toggle wether to execute a good or an evil payload contained within the executable.

+This is example code for a talk held at [FunCon04](https://jobs.funnel.io/departments/development), see [slides](slides.pdf) for additional details.

 ### Example usage

 ```bash